melvisonoriode/Melvis_portfolio/README.md

 1. Clean up data remove rows with missing values and report the number of cases I used for the rest of the analysis.
 2. Created a scatterplot matrix of all Variable
 3. Fitted regression models using the regsubsets() function from the leaps package and store it as an R object.
 Showed the summary.
 4. Create a model matrix from the test data set.
-Calculate the validation error for the test data set for all the 15 models you got in question (5
+Calculate the validation error for the test data set for all the 15 models you got in question

+# [Project 3 : Student Mental Health Visualisation]
+About this file
+This Data set was collected by a survey conducted by Google forms from University student in order to examine their current academic situation and mental health.
+In this Project I would be giving a visualization on how student perform in school vs the state of their mental health.
+Mental Health Analysis, Data Visualisation (Overview), Gender Distribution, Depression, Depression vs Gender, GPA Distribution, CGPA vs Depression, Major Courses, op Major Courses vs Depression.